-User contexts can be specified on either subnet or pool level.
+User contexts can be specified on either global scope, shared network, subnet, pool, client class, option data or definition level, and host reservation.
 One other useful usage is the ability to store comments or descriptions.

 Let's consider an imaginary case of devices that have color LED lights.
 Depending on their location, they should glow red, blue or green.
 It would be easy to write a hook library that would send specific values as maybe a vendor option.
 However, the server has to have some way to specify that value for each pool.
 This need is addressed by user contexts.
 In essence, any user data can specified in the user context as long as it is a valid JSON map.
 For example, the forementioned case of LED devices could be configured in the following way: